ICCCIVY/2420-Assignment-1/README.md

 ```
 ssh -i .ssh/2420assign1 arch@your-droplets-ip-address
 ```
-- Replace **your-droplets-ip-address** with the actual ip adress that you just created from step 3.
+Replace **your-droplets-ip-address** with the actual ip address that you just created from step 3.

 Output will look like this: